 Andaz has got the best location of all the high-end accommodations in this area—close to an MRT station and the coolest streets in Kampong Glam.

-The highlights of the hotel are the views of Singapore from the rooms.
-The rooftop bar also has its own panoramic views of the city.
+The highlights of the hotel are the amazing views of Singapore from the rooms and the rooftop bar and pool area.

-There’s also a swimming pool, fitness center, and restaurant.
+There’s also a swimming pool, fitness center, and several restaurants.

 CHECK REVIEWS & BOOK YOUR STAY: Booking.com | Agoda